 After he opened the original Maid-Rite sandwich shop in Muscatine in 1925, Fred Angell was looking for a location to put a second restaurant.
 He settled upon the Central Iowa town of Newton, home of the burgeoning Maytag Washer Company.
 Fred figured the workers would love his loose-meat sandwiches.

 The Newton Maid-Rite opened in 1926 and it was originally known as the Maid-Rite Hamburg.
-The original building was a stucco and wood structure with a wooden sign out front cut in the form of a lady with a broom.
+The original building was a stucco and wood structure with two entrances on the front side.
+To get from one side of the counter to the other, patrons would have to walk out the front door on the one side and re-enter in the door on the opposite side.
+There was a wooden sign out front cut in the form of a lady with a broom.
 I believe this may have been the Maid-Rite Maiden that Angell's wife used as the first logo of Maid-Rite shops.
 Angell ran the Newton location for six months before selling it to Gus Foster.

 Mr. Foster ran the Maid-Rite in Newton until 1937 when he sold it to Ethel Shelley, who was described as a "colorful lady."
 Some older people in Newton remember Ms. Shelley and fondly remember her running the shop in the late 30's into the early 40's.